wpower12/rustybeebc/doc/dev_notes/2021_11_13_draft_emulator.md

  Also, I have a feeling a control word itself should be a struct, that is composed out of signals.
 I should be able to make a struct like that? idk.

  That's def the next big step.
 For now it can stay until I learn more rust while building out a ui.

+ ## Broke Out Signals
+ I put the signals and opcodes in their own files to clean things up.
+Now i can keep them straight by their namespace.
+Probably still a better way, but this feels cleaner than before.

+The example usage, with those changes, is now in `doc/examples/02_draft_module_test.rs`.